geodynamics/pylith/examples/2d/reverse/README.md

   values for properties, faults, and boundary conditions
 * Use of pylith.problems.SolnDispLagrange for problems involving faults
+* Additional solver parameters to solve a problem involving faults.

-The simulation parameters are in the `pylithapp.cfg` and `step05_onefault.cfg` files.
+The simulation parameters are in the `pylithapp.cfg`, `step05_onefault.cfg` and `solver_faults.cfg` files.
+Note that the additional solver settings in 'solver_faults.cfg' are required for all of the faulting examples (step05-step08).

 To run the example:
 ```
-pylith step05_onefault.cfg
+pylith step05_onefault.cfg solver_faults.cfg
 ```

 ## Step06: Fault slip on main fault and splay fault